pl853/Advanced-Databases-Guide/README.md

   When modifying a database which has anomalies you have to modify every tuple by hand because it will not reflect the modification in al the tuples.
 - eliminate spurious tuples
   spurious tuples are created when joining 2 tables that are not designed correctly.
 Normalization makes sure that the decomposition doesn't create spurious tuples

+Normal forms
+They are properties that a relation must satisfy.
+You can devide the term normal forms in 2 differen kinds:
+- Historical definitions
+  The original definitions defined by the code, taking into account only the primary key.
+- Refined definitions
+  A refinement of the normal forms that also takes the candidate keys into account.

+{examples will be implented later}